jeanibarz/probir/memory-bank/consolidated_learnings.md

     3. Combine the existing content and the new entry.
     4. Use `write_to_file` with the *full combined content* to update the log file.

+**Pattern: Adaptive Strategies for Tool Limitations**
+- When a tool encounters a limitation (e.g., `read_file` failing due to file size):
+    1.  **Inform User:** Clearly communicate the limitation.
+    2.  **Propose Alternatives:** Suggest workaround strategies, such as:
+        *   Breaking down the operation into smaller parts (e.g., diffing individual files if a combined diff is too large).
+        *   Using alternative information sources (e.g., `git status`, prior task context, partial views of data).
+        *   Changing the immediate goal if direct processing is infeasible (e.g., summarizing information instead of displaying it raw).
+    3.  **Adapt to Feedback:** Be prepared to adjust the plan based on user preferences or new instructions arising from the limitation.
+- *Rationale:* Ensures task progression despite tool constraints by leveraging alternative methods and maintaining user collaboration.

 ## Testing & Pytest

 **Pattern: Pytest Setup for `src/` Layout**